qms95/nlp-processor/notes.md

 functions.
 I can think of these off the top of my head:

 * Scraper - get text from the internet to local file
-* Cleaner - clean raw text of non-corpus te
+* Cleaner - clean raw text of non-corpus text
+* Ngramer